 Given its impact, HHS treats the survey methodology with some care.
 Online, I found academic articles discussing the adjustments made to the results based upon the mode of survey administration — phone vs. web form.
-But upon looking at the survey instrument itself, I was surprised at some of the biases that are appear to be part of the instrument and the administration process.
+But upon looking at the survey process itself, biases from the instrument and the administration process abound.

 - Recall bias.
-The follow-up reminder occurs 3 weeks after the initial invitation.
-That’s a long time lag.
+An postal mail invitation is sent some time after the hospital stay with a follow-up reminder note 3 weeks later.
+That’s a long time lag that results in recall bias, which can be thought of as simple forgetfulness.
 Even those who respond initially to a postal mail survey will have some recall bias, but those who respond based on the reminder note will have serious recall bias.
 It’s very likely that impressions of a hospital stay will change over time.
 Were adjustments made for when responded?
 I didn’t see that.

 In the age of HIPAA (Health Information Portability and Accountability Act), I found this most odd.
-I do not believe I would complete this survey due to the response bias that this lack of confidentiality would create.
-While my “participation” may “not affect [my] health benefit,” it might affect how the hospital and staff treat me the next time I’m at the hospital!
+I would complete this survey due to the response bias created by this lack of confidentiality.
+While my “participation” may “not affect [my] health benefit,” it might affect how the hospital and staff treat me the next time I’m at the hospital !!

 Consider the rather vulnerable position in which patients find themselves at a hospital.
 Basically, you’re being asked to be a whistleblower — assuming you have negative comments — with no protection.
 Granted, it might be far-fetched to think that a hospital employee who got called out from a survey would mistreat the patient who gave a bad review, but if you’re in a vulnerable health situation, would you take the chance?

-This response bias may lead people to not participate, and it may also color how they respond if they do complete the survey.
+This response bias may lead people to not participate, and it may also color how they respond if they do complete the survey — a measurement error.

 Now let’s turn to the instrumentation biases in the survey instrument itself.